 Increase the chances of your emails being opened and read

 - Keep subject lines clear and to the point: Email subjects should give a good preview of what your email message is about.
-If receivers realize the message is important, they are more likely to open it.
+If recipients realize the message is important, they're more likely to open it.

 - Use bullets or lists for important points: Bullets and lists are easier to read and skim.
 For example, the ScheduleOnce Default templates use very few full sentences.
-The majority of the information is replayed through organized lists.
+The majority of the information is in organized lists.

-- Have a clear call-to-action: It should be clear what if any next steps the User or Customer needs to take.
-For example, the Default templates used for the Reschedule request emails, include a button that the Customer or User can click to reschedule the meeting.
+- Have a clear call-to-action: It should be clear what, if any, next steps the User or Customer needs to take.
+For example, the Default template used for the Reschedule requested by User emails includes a button that the Customer can click to reschedule the meeting.